Episode II: Part IV - The Case of the Menacing Notes

 “This guy and his partner walked in half an hour before you arrived,” she began.
 “They were wearing ski masks, both carrying guns.”
 Delia pointed to the thug on the floor.
 “This creep gagged and then tied me to your chair.
 His partner zip tied Becca and placed duct tape over her mouth, then forced her out the door.
 I heard tires squealing, so the other guy must have thrown her in their car and left, but not before I heard ‘Prince Charming’ here tell his sidekick, “‘I’ll take care of Duggan when he gets back.’”

-I wrapped my pocket square around my left hand, picked-up the telephone receiver on my desk and called Blanchard.
+I removed a spare handkerchief from my desk drawer and wrapped it around my hand, then grabbed the telephone receiver and called Blanchard.
 “I’m on my way,” she replied after briefing her regarding the incident in my office.

 “Let me see your hand, Matt,” she ordered, avoiding my question.
 She placed her hand under my wrist, then unwrapped the handkerchief.
 “Looks like he nicked you pretty good; right in the snuffbox below your thumb.
 Let me grab the first aid kit.”